abbycar/MicrosoftEdge-Documentation/dev-guide/multimedia/web-Speech-API/README.md

+---
+description: Learn how the Web Speech API can be used to support speech synthesis.
+title: Web Speech API
+author: libbymc
+---

 # Web Speech API: Speech Synthesis

 The [Web Speech API](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html) is a JavaScript API made up of two parts: speech recognition and speech synthesis (or text to speech).
 At this time Microsoft Edge supports only speech synthesis.
 Speech synthesis involves the conversion of text to speech that a user hears through their speakers.